-A burning or electric shock sensation may be felt from the neck to the hand which occurs after compression or a traumatic impact to the neck.
+Symptoms of brachial plexopathy consist of a burning or electric shock sensation which may be felt from the neck down the arm and into the hand.
+It occurs after compression or a traumatic impact to the neck for example in football or rugby tackling.
 The sensation usually lasts only seconds or a minute or two although on rare occasions it can be much longer.
 The patient may describe a warm feeling in the arm and there may be some weakness or numbness after the initial pain has subsided.